Upgrading to APFS

 For customers with flash storage, High Sierra will automatically migrate your storage from HFS+ to APFS.
 For customers with hard disk drives (HDDs) and Fusion drives, your systems won't be migrated.
 For more information, see Apple's Prepare for APFS in macOS High Sierra.

-Compatibility with Retrospect 14.5 for Mac
+Compatibility with Retrospect 14.6 and 15 for Mac

 As with every system update, we strongly recommend that you perform a backup before and after the upgrade, in case you encounter issues and need to roll back.
 Previous versions of Retrospect for Mac and Retrospect for Windows have limited support.